 \subsection{Transportation Network Setting}

-In this case study, we consider a freeway network with a single mainstream origin, $O_0$, that leads into two routes: a primary route with on-ramp $O_1$ and a secondary route with on-ramp $O_2$; both routes converge at the single destination, $D_0$ (see Figure~\ref{fig:network_layout}).
+We consider a freeway network with a single mainstream origin, $O_0$, that leads into two routes: a primary route with on-ramp $O_1$ and a secondary route with on-ramp $O_2$; both routes converge at the single destination, $D_0$ (see Figure~\ref{fig:network_layout}).

-The network dynamics in (\ref{eq:model}), used to simulate the freeway network, are constructed based on the multi-class METANET model \cite{pasquale2016multi}, a macroscopic traffic model that balances computational efficiency and modeling accuracy.
-For this case study, we consider two vehicle classes within the METANET framework, denoted as $\mathrm{c}_1$ and $\mathrm{c}_2$.
+The network dynamics in \eqref{eq:model}, used to simulate the freeway network, are constructed based on the multi-class METANET model \cite{pasquale2016multi}, a macroscopic traffic model that balances computational efficiency and modeling accuracy.
+For this case study, we consider two vehicle classes within the METANET model, denoted as $\mathrm{c}_1$ and $\mathrm{c}_2$.

 We consider different weather conditions to generate varying traffic patterns in the case study.
 To account for these conditions, certain METANET parameters are adjusted according to the weather condition, with their values provided in Table~\ref{table:params_weather}.
-The remaining parameters, which are independent of weather, are listed in Table~\ref{table:params_metanet}\footnote{Parameters not explicitly specified for a given class are assumed identical for both vehicle classes.}.
-For further details on the multi-class METANET model, we refer readers to \cite{pasquale2016multi}.
+The remaining parameters, which are independent of the weather, are listed in Table~\ref{table:params_metanet}\footnote{Parameters not explicitly specified for a given class are assumed identical for both vehicle classes.}.
+For further details on the multi-class METANET model and its parameters, we refer interested readers to \cite{pasquale2016multi}.